zjgordon/mcServerManager/planning/CLEAN_PRE_COMMIT.md

 ## Executive Summary

-This document outlines a comprehensive plan to fix all current pre-commit errors in the mcServerManager project, enabling the removal of `--no-verify` bypasses and establishing a robust code quality enforcement system.
-The analysis reveals 3 main categories of issues: Python code quality (flake8), Shell script issues (shellcheck), and Markdown formatting (markdownlint).
+This document outlines the comprehensive plan that was successfully executed to fix all pre-commit errors in the mcServerManager project, enabling the removal of `--no-verify` bypasses and establishing a robust code quality enforcement system.
+The plan addressed 3 main categories of issues: Python code quality (flake8), Shell script issues (shellcheck), and Markdown formatting (markdownlint).
+All issues have been resolved and pre-commit hooks are now fully operational.

 ## Current Error Analysis